-- 1. A tape-recording shall be made of all AGT hearings (excluding the AGT's deliberations) and the tape-recording maintained for at least one year following the student's departure from the College if the charges are sustained.
-If the charges are dismissed, the tape can be destroyed before that time. - 2.
+- 1. An audio recording shall be made of all AGT hearings (excluding the AGT's deliberations) and the taperecording maintained for at least one year following the student's departure from the university if the charges are sustained.
+If the charges are dismissed, the recording can be destroyed before that time. - 2.
 At said hearing, both parties shall be given the opportunity to make any oral arguments.
 Either party may have someone present to provide assistance.
-Choice of assistance of this type must be left to the individual parties involved, but the assistant must be a member of the SUNY Cortland community.
-The hearing is an administrative procedure that involves the College community.
-Parents and lawyers are therefore not allowed to attend a hearing. - Provision shall be made for other regular hearing procedures, e.g., calling and cross-examining witnesses, as found necessary by this Tribunal in its operation.
+The choice of assistant must be left to the individual parties involved, but the assistant must be a member of the SUNY Cortland community. and only persons directly affiliated with SUNY Cortland may be present, and only in their capacity as university community members.
+For purposes of this rule, alumni/ae are not considered members of the university community.
+Provision shall be made for other regular hearing procedures, e.g., calling and cross-examining witnesses, as found necessary by this Tribunal in its operation.

-- 3. A copy of the Tribunal's recommendation (i.e., guilt or innocence), along with voting results, is sent to both the student and faculty member within 10 days after the hearing.
-If the charges that were the subject of the hearing were, in the judgment of the Tribunal, not sustained, all records will be expunged and the faculty member shall assign an appropriate grade.
-If, however, the charges are sustained, the AGT, in consultation with the faculty member, will assign an appropriate sanction. - 4.
-Potential sanctions for a violation of the College's policy on academic integrity include, but are not limited to: reduction of grade, elimination of grade, reduction of course grade, failure for the course, probation, suspension, counseling, expulsion from the College or any combination of these sanctions.
+- 3. Provision shall be made for other regular hearing procedures, e.g., calling and cross-examine witnesses, as deemed necessary by the tribunal. - 4.
+Potential sanctions for a violation of SUNY Cortland's policy on academic integrity include, but are not limited to: reduction of assignment grade, elimination of grade, reduction of course grade, failure for the course, probation, suspension, counseling, dismissal from the university or any combination of these sanctions.
 In those cases where the decision of either the AGT or the provost is for suspension or dismissal, a notation that the student has violated the policy on academic dishonesty shall be made on the official academic record of the student.
 The student may appeal to the provost to have the notation removed after one year. - 5.
 A student may appeal the decision and/or sanction of the AGT through the Provost and Vice President for Academic Affairs Office within five working days after receiving official notification.